 Question: What risk tolerance is needed for Pure Income?

 As far as the risks associated with selling puts, you risk owning shares of the stock, so your risk is simply owning shares of the company.
-The only difference is that when you sell puts, you collect instant capital — the dividend premium — and your strike is usually below the current price.
+The only difference is that when you sell puts, you collect “instant cash” — the dividend premium — and your strike is usually below the current price.
 That gives you a bit of a cushion versus buying the stock outright.

-But that’s why it is so important to only execute this approach on stocks that you already want to own in a portfolio.
-Then, by selling puts on those stocks, you are creating a very lucrative strategy.
+But that’s why it is so important to only execute this approach on stocks that you already want to own.
+Then, by selling puts on those stocks, you create a lucrative strategy.